 5G is a buzzword heard everywhere, but it’s 5G monetization that insiders in the telecommunication industry are talking about.
 The question is not what 5G can do but how to monetize on it and what monetization strategy and solutions (billing systems) to use.

-5G is the 5th generation mobile network that will revolutionize connectivity.
-5G can connect virtually everything, from machines and objects to devices.
 We all know the technical side and abilities of 5G, but the big questions remain:

 What strategies and new business models will telcos use to monetize on 5G?